 - Readers get motivated to check your website regularly

-- Followers are encouraged to subscribe to your blog’s RRS feed
+- Followers are encouraged to subscribe to your blog’s RSS feed

 - Opportunities for inbound links to your site are created

-- The more people visit your site, the better is your ranking in search engine results are, which in turn, bring more people to your site.
+- The more people visit your site, the better your ranking in search engine results is, which in turn, brings more people to your site.

 So here are some tips on getting content into your blog: